 However, USB 3.1 introduced a new kind of connector called USB Type C, or “USB-C.” Unlike Type A, USB-C has more of an oval shape.
 It’s designed for high-wattage connectivity, which means it can transfer far more power than Type A can, and at faster speeds.
 Much faster:

 - Type A (USB 3.1): Speeds up to 10 Gbit/s

 - USB-C (USB 3.2): Speeds up to 20 Gbit/s

 It’s about to get even better

-USB4 was released in 2019, and the accompanied USB-C connector can transfer data at speeds up to 40 Gbit/s.
+USB4 will be released in 2019, and the accompanying USB-C connector can transfer data at speeds up to 40 Gbit/s.

 If your laptop has a built-in USB-C port, then you’ll be able to charge your laptop via a USB-C cable - you just have to make sure the cable has a plug adapter (the box-shaped plug at the end of your phone charger than can plug into an outlet).
-Some laptops use a USB-C cable as the primary charger.
+Some laptops, in fact, use a USB-C cable as the primary charger.

 To charge your laptop via USB-C:

 - Plug one end of the USB-C cord into an outlet

 - Plug the other end of the USB-C cord into your laptop